 - c.
 Understand the information risk management life cycles and also need to participate in the risk management activities.

 5. Third-Party Risk Management: The outline course of this domain includes:

 - Definition of third parties in Healthcare concept.

-- Determine or willing to know when third party assessment would required.
+- Determine or willing to know when the third-party assessment would be required.

 - Maintain the lists of the third party organizations

 - Support their assessments and audits

 - Support the establishment of third-party connectivity.